 Cell Therapy Associate

-Founded in 2015, Nkarta became a public company (Nasdaq symbol NKTX) in 2020.
-Our development pipeline of engineered NK cell therapy candidates consists of two co-lead programs, NKX101 and NKX019.
+Founded in 2015 at the birthplace of biotechnology in South San Francisco, CA, Nkarta became a public company (Nasdaq symbol NKTX) in 2020.
+Our development pipeline of engineered NK cell therapy candidates consists of co-lead programs, NKX101 and NKX019.
 The IND for NKX101 for the treatment of relapsed or refractory AML and higher-risk MDS was accepted by the FDA in July 2020.
-We expect to begin dosing patients in this study by the end of 2020.
+Patient dosing began in Q4 2020.
 As we broaden the development of NKX101, we also plan to initiate studies in solid tumors.
 Our second co-lead program, NKX019, is designed to target B cell lymphomas.
 We plan to file our IND for NKX019 with the FDA in early 2021.
-In addition, we recently completed the construction of a GMP compliant clinical manufacturing facility in our South San Francisco location designed to produce viral vector and supply our initial clinical trials.

 Position Title Cell Therapy Associate